notional-labs/juno-rust/juno-rust-proto/README.md

 Rust crate for interacting with [Protobufs] defined by the [Juno] blockchain.

-The goal of this crate is to provide complete proto struct definitions for interacting with a Cosmos SDK blockchain.
+The goal of this crate is to provide complete proto struct definitions for interacting with Juno blockchain.

-Currently, this crate only provides a subset of the many total structs exported by Cosmos SDK proto files.
+Currently, this crate only provides a subset of the many total structs exported by Juno proto files.

 Pull requests to expand coverage are welcome.